 - Ensure you have access to a quiet room with sufficient time and let your colleagues (or family members if at home) know there should be no interruptions (consider a sign on the door).
 When on video calls, the background should be well lit, professional, clean, free of clutter and any confidential paperwork.
 When on a video call, your appearance should be professional. - Review the patient's records where possible before you make or receive the call to confirm the relevant medical history and medication.
 This will save precious time on the call itself. - Ensure you have the correct contact details available for the patient and if applicable, family members to be able to resume a call.
 During this time, the internet may be slow and can disconnect so you may need to resume the call / video consultation. - In the current climate you will be spending a lot more time on the telephone.
 Headsets can make it easier, allowing you to type freely and save a few precious minutes each time.
 If using video consultations, consider using headphones and a microphone to ensure good sound quality for both you and the patient.
-If using your own personal telephone, consider hiding your caller ID to protect your privacy, but do ensure patients have relevant contact details. - Be clear about what you are offering on the call whether it is medical advice, triage or COVID-19 related guidance.
-If it is general medical advice, consider whether it can be safely given over the phone or whether a face-to-face consultation or immediate referral may be necessary. - There may be certain types of consultations that you deem inappropriate for a remote consultation - e.g. patients with chest pain, prescriptions for certain medications.
+If using your own personal telephone, consider hiding your caller ID to protect your privacy, but do ensure patients have relevant contact details. - Be clear about what you are offering on the call it is general medical advice, consider whether it can be safely given over the phone or whether a face-to-face consultation or immediate further referral may be necessary. - There may be certain types of consultations that you deem inappropriate for a remote consultation.
 A protocol should be in place to ensure a plan for patients seeking these types of consultations.
-If you have doubts that it would be in the patient's best interests to proceed with a remote consultation, then you should recommend the most appropriate route for the patient to seek medical assistance, in accordance with HSE / HPSC guidance. - It is also important to consider a practice plan for consulting with vulnerable groups of patients, e.g. those who are hard of hearing, elderly patients, patients with mental health issues or learning difficulties and patients who have limited command of English, (is an interpreter required?)
+If you have doubts that it would be in the patient's best interests to proceed with a remote consultation, then you should recommend the most appropriate route for the patient to seek medical assistance, in accordance with HSE / HPSC guidance. - If an intimate examination is clinically indicated in order to provide care or reach a diagnosis, we recommend considering whether it would be in the patient's best interests to defer the examination until they can attend in person.
+If delaying the examination could potentially cause further harm or delay further investigation, you may decide a remote examination is appropriate. - While the relevant paragraph (35.3) of the Medical Council Ethical Guide refers to "physical and intimate" examinations, the same standards are relevant to consultations carried out remotely "Where an intimate examination is necessary, you must explain to the patient why it is needed and what it will entail.
+You must ask the patient if they would like a chaperone to be present - for example, a nurse or family member - and note in the patient's record that a chaperone was offered.
+You should also record if a chaperone was present, had been refused, or was not available but the patient was happy to proceed."
+[Emphasis added]

+• It is also important to consider a practice plan for consulting with vulnerable groups of patients, e.g. those who are hard of hearing, elderly patients, patients with mental health issues or learning difficulties and patients who have limited command of English, (is an interpreter required?)
 A remote consultation with such patients may not be appropriate.